jingliu92/VF_Ecoli/README.md

 ```
  grep -c ">" stx2_unique.fasta
 ```
-875 sequences left, Meaning some isolates do have multiple stx2.
+875 sequences left.
+In the in-house dataset 838 isolates have stx2.
+So some of the isolates have more than 1 hits.

 ## Include stx2 A reference sequence
 ```